palo-it-hk/palo-next-turbo-demo/README.md

 Next.js allows you to update specific static routes without needing to rebuild your entire site.

-**Background**: Revalidates the data at a specific time interval.
+**Background revalidation**: You can set the revalidation of the data at a specific time interval.

-**On-demand**: When you don't want users to wait until the end of the revalidation period in certain circumstances, Next.js App Router supports revalidating content on-demand based on a route or cache tag.
+**On-demand revalidation**: When you have set the revalidation period, but in some use-cases you don't want users to wait until the end of the revalidation period.
+Next.js App Router supports revalidating content on-demand based on a route or cache tag.

 Before implementing revalidation to your fetching, you need to understand that: